clustervision/trinityX/doc/installation.rst

 .. note:: Building a new image isn't required for most system administration tasks.
 One of the images existing on your system can be cloned and modified.
 Creating a new image is only useful for an initial installation, or when desiring to start from a clean one.
 Another scenario might be a cluster where all configuration (creation, deletion, ...) must be fully controlled by Ansible - in this case to create the image it is possible to copy ``compute.yml`` and update ``image_name`` variable to reflect the new image's name.

 The setup of the default image is defined in the playbook ``compute.yml``, which controls the creation of a new filesystem directory and applies the image configuration.
-The ``compute.yml`` file includes the ``trinity-image.yml`` playbook as a dependency.
-The latter is a playbook that applies a standard Trinity image configuration.
+The ``compute.yml`` file includes the ``trinity-image-create.yml`` and ``trinity-image-setup.yml`` playbooks as dependencies.
+These are playbooks that apply a standard Trinity image configuration.

 In the vast majority of cases, changing the configuration of the default image is not required.
 It may be desired, however, to set up a custom root password, in which case the variable ``image_password`` can be set to the desired password.